-It is possible to use different mapping strategies for different branches of the same inheritance hierarchy, and then make use of implicit polymorphism to achieve polymorphism across the whole hierarchy.
+It is possible to use different mapping strategies for different branches of the same inheritance hierarchy.
+You can then make use of implicit polymorphism to achieve polymorphism across the whole hierarchy.
 However, NHibernate does not support mixing <subclass>, and <joined-subclass> and <union-subclass> mappings under the same root <class> element.
-It is possible to mix together the table per hierarchy and table per subclass strategies, under the the same <class> element, by combining the <subclass> and <join> elements (see below).
+It is possible to mix together the table per hierarchy and table per subclass strategies, under the the same <class> element, by combining the <subclass> and <join> elements (see Section 9.1.4, "Mixing table per class hierarchy with table per subclass").

-It is possible to define subclass, union-subclass, and joined-subclass mappings in separate mapping documents, directly beneath hibernate-mapping.
-This allows you to extend a class hierarchy just by adding a new mapping file.
+It is possible to define subclass, union-subclass, and joined-subclass mappings in separate mapping documents directly beneath hibernate-mapping.
+This allows you to extend a class hierarchy by adding a new mapping file.
 You must specify an extends attribute in the subclass mapping, naming a previously mapped superclass.